 Among her many other credits are: the Sundance award-winning Dark Matterwith Meryl Streep and Chinese star, Liu Ye; The Weight of Water (Lions Gate) directed by Academy Award winner Kathryn Bigelow; Fox’s High Crimes with Morgan Freeman; a Chinese adaptation of the acclaimed Disney franchise High School Musical; and cult favorites Zero Effect, by Jake Kasdan, and Shanghai Calling with China Film Group.

 Yang has been named one of the “50 Most Powerful Women in Hollywood” by the Hollywood Reporter.

 Yang began her career by running the first distribution company to market Chinese films into North America.
 She also brokered the reintroduction of American cinema to the Chinese marketplace on behalf of several studios after a decades-long hiatus.

-Committed to fostering global understanding, Yang has been a long-standing member of the Committee of 100, and an advisory board member of Asia Society Southern California where she also chairs its highly regarded US-ASIA ENTERTAINMENT SUMMIT as well as its nascent AWE: Asian Women Empowered Initiative.
+Committed to fostering global understanding, Yang has been a long-standing member of the Committee of 100, and an advisory board member of Asia Society Southern California where she also chairs its highly regarded US-Asia Entertainment Summit and Gala as well as its nascent AWE: Asian Women Empowered Initiative.
 She is also a co-founder of #GoldHouse, a leading group of Asians in tech, media and entertainment.